 Sensitivity analyses were applied to determine whether under realistic scenarios there may be an impairment in goodwill.
-Even after applying these sensitivities (doubling the discount rate, retail / DIY growth rates set to zero, rate of recovery in the US housing market halved or having nil terminal value growth), the value-in-use calculations show excess value greater than the carrying value of the goodwill.
+Even after applying these sensitivities (doubling the discount rate, halving earnings or assuming no gradual market recovery), the value in use calculations exceed the carrying value (inclusive of goodwill) of Tenon's clearwood operations.